 The Australian Accounting Standards Board (AASB) welcomes the opportunity to submit its comments on the IFRS Interpretations Committee's ('the Committee') Draft IFRIC Interpretation DI/2015/1 Uncertainty over Income Tax Treatments.
-In formulating its comments, the AASB sought and considered the views of Australian constituents through comment letters.
-The comment letters received are published on the AASB's website.
+In formulating its comments, the AASB sought the views of Australian constituents through comment letters.
+Any comment letters received are published on the AASB's website.

-The AASB supports the Committee's efforts to address diversity in practice arising from the application of IAS 12 Income Taxes to uncertain tax positions and generally agrees with the Committee's proposals in DI/2015/1.
-However, the AASB considers it would be preferable for all the IAS 12 interpretative and application issues to be addressed comprehensively as part of the IASB Research project to fundamentally review income tax accounting, taking into consideration outcomes from the IASB's work on liabilities and measurement in the Conceptual Framework project and the Research project on IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
+The AASB considers it would be preferable for all the IAS 12 interpretative and application issues to be addressed comprehensively as part of the IASB Research project to fundamentally review income tax accounting, taking into consideration outcomes from the IASB's work on liabilities and measurement in the Conceptual Framework project and the Research project on IAS 37 Provisions, Contingent Liabilities and Contingent Assets.
 At a minimum, the AASB considers that a limited review of IAS 12 should be performed, focusing on clarifying the principles underpinning IAS 12, rather than piecemeal amendments addressing specific practice issues.